techidaily/site-facebook/source/_posts/breaking-free-irreversible-disconnection-from-fb-community.md

  You need to give family and friends you're connected to plenty of warning that you're leaving Facebook.
 Vanishing without a trace will worry people.

- Clearly, you can't post the same "I'm leaving" message day after day, so why not[change your Facebook profile picture](https://www.makeuseof.com/how-to-change-facebook-profile-picture/) to an image of your username on Instagram, Snapchat, or any other network you plan to keep using?
+ Clearly, you can't post the same "I'm leaving" message day after day, so why not [change your Facebook profile picture](https://www.makeuseof.com/how-to-change-facebook-profile-picture/) to an image of your username on Instagram, Snapchat, or any other network you plan to keep using?

  By doing so, you won't be pestering people with spam, but they'll learn that you're planning to delete your Facebook account every time you pop up on their news feed.
 You can even crop your friends list back before posting your new details to prevent them from spreading too widely.